Glasgow and South Western Railway: Crossing the Clyde, and a central Glasgow station

 As traffic increased, dependency on the Bridge Street station as the G&SWR Glasgow station became ever more strained, and a nominally independent central terminus was proposed; this would involve constructive the first railway bridge over this part of the Clyde—there had previously been no connection across the river in Glasgow.
 The G&SWR and the Edinburgh and Glasgow Railway were partners, and invited the Caledonian Railway to join in, but the CR declined.

-The City of Glasgow Union Railway obtained Parliamentary authorisation on 29 July 1864; the capital was £900,000 with the G&SWR and the E&GR taking one-third of the shares each.
+The City of Glasgow Union Railway obtained authorisation in the City of Glasgow Union Railway Act 1864 (27 & 28 Vict. c. cclxxxvi) on 29 July 1864; the capital was £900,000 with the G&SWR and the E&GR taking one-third of the shares each.
 (The following year the two existing companies agree to take all the stock themselves.)
 The line would run from a junction with the Paisley joint line at West Street to Sighthill on the E&GR, with a new passenger station at St Enoch, a large goods station in land vacated by the University of Glasgow and a connection at West Street to the General Terminus goods branch on the bank of the Clyde.

 Construction was slow and costs overran heavily; on 12 December 1870 the first trains ran from Shields Road to a temporary central passenger terminus at Dunlop Street.
-On 1 June 1871 the line was extended to Bellgrove, joining the North British Railway (NBR) there, and forming the north-south connecting link, which was heavily used for transfer goods trains.
+On 1 June 1871 the line was extended to Bellgrove, joining the North British Railway (NBR) there, and forming the north–south connecting link, which was heavily used for transfer goods trains.

 It was not until 1 May 1876 that St Enoch station opened and through trains to London ran from there.
 The station was universally regarded as magnificent, and in 1879 the accompanying St Enoch Hotel, the largest in Scotland, opened too.
 By now the NBR enthusiasm for a general central passenger station had waned, and the northwards exit from St Enoch station was only used by local G&SWR trains to Springburn.
 On 29 June 1883 the station and the immediate approach lines were transferred from the CGUR to the G&SWR.

 This was followed by partition of the CGUR; the section south and west of College Junction (near High Street, NBR) went to the G&SWR, and the section north and east of Bellgrove went to the NBR.
 These changes were enacted on 29 June 1883.

-In the 1890s it became obvious that expansion of St Enoch was essential, and on 18 August 1898 an Act for the extension of St Enoch station was passed.
+In the 1890s it became obvious that expansion of St Enoch was essential, and on 18 August 1898 the Glasgow and South Western Railway Act 1898 (61 & 62 Vict. c. clix) for the extension of St Enoch station was passed.
 A second arch roof and six further platforms were built; they were brought into use progressively from 1901.
-The extension was completed in 1904, at a cost of £2,500,000.
+The extension was completed in 1904, at a cost of £2.5 million.